-For Adult Riders (Over 19): If you require an UCI International Licence to race overseas, please upgrade to Race Elite online, fill out the UCI International Licence form and return it to us as per the details on the form along with your jpg photo and insurance (see below for insurance details).
-If you already hold a Race Elite membership, you will need to complete the UCI International Licence form.
-There is no extra cost to pay for your international licence - this is covered by your Race Elite membership.
+For Adult Riders (Over 19): If you require an UCI International Licence to race overseas, please upgrade to National Elite online, fill out the UCI International Licence form and return it to us as per the details on the form along with your jpg photo and insurance (see below for insurance details).
+If you already hold a National Elite membership, you will need to complete the UCI International Licence form.
+There is no extra cost to pay for your international licence - this is covered by your National Elite membership.

-For Under 19 Riders: It costs $50 to upgrade to an Race Youth International licence (providing you already hold a Race Youth Membership).
+For Under 19 Riders: It costs $50 to upgrade to an National Youth International licence (providing you already hold a National Youth Membership).
 Please complete the UCI International Licence form.